leggedrobotics/ocs2/ocs2_anymal_models/README.md

 in gen_code/cpp/<robot_name>

 copy all but the CMakeLists into the /generated
-Watch the diff for important differences.
+Watch the diff for important differences in miscelaneous.h/.cpp and inertia_properties.h